bbauska/meta-react-basics/README.md

   alt="React function props."
   width="70%" />
 </p>
-Recall that in JavaScript, you can make your functions more flexible by declaring them with parameters that allow you to pass in values as arguments when you call the function.
-Well, in React, you can perform a similar action using something called properties, which are represented as props.
+<p>Recall that in JavaScript, you can make your functions more flexible by
+declaring them with parameters that allow you to pass in values as arguments when you call the function.
+Well, in React, you can perform a similar action using something called properties, which are represented as props.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s19-b. prop example object (75) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->